ska-telescope/ska-data-lifecycle/README.md

 Typical usage of the DLM:

 1. Obtain an API token, authorizing use of the DLM by a specific user
-2. Contact the gateway to exchange the API token for a session cookie
-3. Determine the location of the files you wish to add
+2. Determine the location of the files you wish to add
-4. Register that location with the DLM system.
+3. Register that location with the DLM system.
 Note the location must be accessible (via rclone) from the DLM
-5. Ingest the files into DLM one-by-one
+4. Ingest the files into DLM one-by-one
-6. Instruct DLM to migrate the newly ingested item to a secondary storage
+5. Instruct DLM to migrate the newly ingested item to a secondary storage
-7. Query the location of all copies of the item
+6. Query the location of all copies of the item
-8. Access the items via the ska-dataproduct-dashboard
+7. Access the items via the ska-dataproduct-dashboard

 ### Step 1: Obtain an API token